Code Reading Odoo’s Sales Module Using Code2Flow

 Step 2: Visualize Model Relationships with Code2Flow

-.
+Start by focusing on models/sale_order.py, the file that defines sale.order and sale.order.line.
 Code2Flow helps generate flowcharts for understanding relationships between methods and identifying entry points.

 Example: Generating a Flowchart for sale_order.py

-Run Code2Flow on sale_order.py
+Run Code2Flow on sale_order.py:

 code2flow models/sale_order.py -o sale_order_flowchart.png

-The output image, sale_order_flowchart.png
+The output image, sale_order_flowchart.png, will reveal:

 - Model Methods: Methods like

-, which define order creation and confirmation logic. - Inheritance and Call Flow: Code2Flow will show how
+create,write, andaction_confirm, which define order creation and confirmation logic. - Inheritance and Call Flow: Code2Flow will show how

-interacts with inherited methods frommodels.Model
+sale.orderinteracts with inherited methods frommodels.Model.

 Key Methods to Observe

-: Custom logic for setting up a new sales order, assigning a unique reference, and adding order lines.action_confirm
+create: Custom logic for setting up a new sales order, assigning a unique reference, and adding order lines.action_confirm: Defines the steps involved in confirming a sale, including inventory updates and customer notifications.

 Step 3: Visualize Controller Interactions

-file defines endpoints that customers use to view orders in the portal.
+The controllers/portal.py file defines endpoints that customers use to view orders in the portal.
 By running Code2Flow on this file, you’ll see how requests move through different parts of the Odoo system.

 code2flow controllers/portal.py -o portal_flowchart.png